 These amounts are primarily comprised of professional fees, directors' and officers' ("D&O") insurance and directors' fees, as well as certain expenses reimbursable to the Manager.
 We are required to reimburse our Manager or its affiliates for operating expenses which are incurred by our Manager or its affiliates on our behalf, including certain salary expenses and other expenses relating to legal, accounting, due diligence and other services.
+Refer to the "Contractual obligations" section below for more detail on certain expenses reimbursable to the Manager.

-Three Months Ended March 31, 2017 compared to the Three Months Ended March 31, 2016
+Three Months Ended June 30, 2017 compared to the Three Months Ended June 30, 2016